-Effective January 1, 2008, each eligible employee is automatically enrolled in the Plan, at a contribution rate of 3%, and becomes a participant of the Plan, unless the employee elects to decline participation within 45 days of his or her eligibility date.
-During 2010, participants who are automatically enrolled but do not make investment elections have their contributions allocated to one of six Wells Fargo age-based default funds.
-For 2010 and 2009, participants may contribute up to \$16,500 of pre-tax annual compensation, as defined in the Plan.
-Participants who are or will attain age 50 before the end of the Plan year may elect to defer additional amounts up to \$5,500 ("catch-up contributions") to the Plan as of January 1st of that year.
+Each eligible employee is automatically enrolled in the Plan, at a contribution rate of 3%, and becomes a participant of the Plan, unless the employee elects to decline participation within 45 days of his or her eligibility date.
+Participants who are automatically enrolled but do not make investment elections have their contributions allocated to one of six Wells Fargo age-based default funds.
+During 2011, participants may contribute up to \$16,500 of annual compensation, on a pre-tax or after-tax basis, as defined in the Plan.
+Participants who are or will attain age 50 before the end of the Plan year may elect to defer additional amounts up to \$5,500 ("catch-up contributions") to the Plan that year.

-The Company matches participant contributions equal to 100% of salary deferrals up to a maximum matching amount of \$3,900 and \$3,800 for 2010 and 2009, respectively.
+The Company matches participant contributions equal to 100% of salary deferrals up to a maximum matching amount of \$4,000 during 2011.
 Participant and employer matching contributions are invested as directed by the participant.
 The Company may also elect to make a profit sharing contribution to the Plan in the form of cash.
-During 2010 and 2009, the Company's profit sharing contributions amounted to \$994,225 and \$1,039,765, respectively.
+During 2011, the Company's profit sharing contributions totaled \$1,065,828, and were paid in March 2012.